 We are interested in the growing, propagation and conservation of alpine, rock garden and woodland plants, small hardy herbaceous plants, hardy and half-hardy bulbs, hardy ferns and small shrubs.
 Anyone can grow these diminutive beauties and with the trend towards smaller plots they are ideal for the modern garden - they can even be grown in a window box.

-The full Programme for 2013 is here.
+The full programme for 2017 is now available here.

 The up-to-date Cork Branch Programme for 2017 is here.

 Sadly we've had to cancel the trip to visit some Cork Gardens in May.
 We just didn't have enough interest, with only four members signing up, and that was a little surprising after the very sucessful trip to the Burren last year.
 Many thanks to Triona Corcoran for all the work she put into planning that - and let's hope we can make use of her research on another occasion.

 We also had to cancel the lecture by Malcolm McGregor in February, due to illness, but we'll certainly get Malcolm back another time.